jrroosevelt/VS2PCG/Card clarifications A-L.md

 ## [Baron von Strucker](http://vs.tcgbrowser.com/images/cards/big/MCU4-013.jpg) (SC-MCU Villains)
 *Set: Power & Reality*

 To resolve the **Age of Miracles**, first choose a Supporting Character with 1 printed Health other than Baron von Strucker.
 Then randomly select one of the six new Keyword Powers. that character gains the new power until it leaves play.
-(To randomly select a p
+(To randomly select a power, we recommend rolling a 6-sided die where 1 is **Dark** and 6 is **Wise**.)

+**Note:** If you use **Age of Miracles

 ^(Source: Rule insert)